<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252792808246260&amp;ev=PageView&amp;noscript=1">

 Even on Instagram you see many Banks and Credit Unions getting more and more active.
 Financial tips are a great way to bring visible value to your followers and showcase your thought leadership in the banking industry.

 But be careful about trying to sell your products within these posts.
-Social media is better to build rapport and then eventually you can try to capture leads by sending them to your website where you can sell them a product or service or email them in the future with more sales specific information.
+Social media is better for building rapport and then eventually you can try to capture leads by sending them to your website where you can sell them a product or service or email them in the future with more sales-specific information.

 10. Share Some Product & Service Promotions